 Lawsuits require following strict deadlines, gathering sufficient evidence, and participating in various legal proceedings.
 Without an experienced truck accident lawyer on your side, the chance of losing your case is much higher.
 That’s because there are many moving parts during a lawsuit that you may not know about and probably don’t know how to handle.
 You could also encounter obstacles that you’re unsure how to overcome.

 DeMayo Law Offices has successfully taken thousands of cases to trial and secured over $1,000,000,000 in settlements and verdicts.
 We’re familiar with state laws and have access to the countless resources necessary to perform a thorough investigation and gather evidence.
 When you hire us, we will take on the responsibility of each step and walk you through the process.

-North Carolina has a three-year statute of limitations.
+North and South Carolina has a three-year statute of limitations.
 This deadline requires injured victims to file a lawsuit within three years of the date of their accident.
-If three years pass and you haven’t filed, you could lose your right to compensation through the courts from the at-fault truck driver or trucking company.
+If three years pass and you haven’t filed, you could lose your right to compensation from the at-fault truck driver or trucking company through the courts.

 At DeMayo Law Offices, we’ve been handling cases like yours for over 25 years.
 We know what it takes to get the job done.
 Our legal team will advocate for your rights and fight by your side until the very end.
 We can aggressively represent your interests during an insurance claim and take your case to court if necessary.
 We believe our clients deserve maximum compensation to get on the road to recovery.

-If you sustained injuries in an accident with an improperly trained or inexperienced truck driver, call DeMayo Law Offices at (877) 333-1000 right now.
+If you sustained injuries in an accident with an improperly trained or inexperienced truck driver, call DeMayo Law Offices, Your North Carolina Law Firm™, at (877) 333-1000 right now.
 We can meet for a free consultation to review your case and discuss your legal options for holding the truck driver or trucking company liable.